alkurn/yii2-thumbnail/README.md

-Easy Thumbnail Image Helper for Yii2
+Thumbnail Image Helper for Yii2
 ========================

 Yii2 helper for creating and caching thumbnails on real time.